 Growing customer demands have increased the need to build large scale and complex applications meeting the requirements of end users.
 Microservices have changed the way traditional and legacy applications were built.
 Unlike the monolithic architectural style, microservices architecture helps to bring business agility and improves time to market.

 Microservices architecture splits the single application into a set of services, each running on its own but communicating with each other through APIs.

-Moreover, microservices enable DevOps and help companies to focus on zero-downtime, continuous integration and deployment.
-With so many benefits, microservices are here to stay for long.
+Moreover, microservices enable DevOps and help companies to focus on zero-downtime, continuous integration, and deployment.
+With so many benefits, microservices are here to stay for a long time.